mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 circumstances and an unmarried female eventually becomes casteless and is driven out of her family.

-Several little families are usually grouped into a ‘big family’.
+Several little families are usually grouped into a 'big family'.
 Many members will be related to other little families within the grouping and often it is obvious when

 a child is born whose little family she will eventually